-The Washington Department of Fish and Wildlife (WDFW) is the primary state agency tasked by law with preserving, protecting, and perpetuating fish, wildlife, and ecosystems, while providing sustainable hunting, fishing, and other wildlife recreation opportunities.
+The Washington State Department of Fish and Wildlife’s mission is to preserve, protect, and perpetuate fish, wildlife, and ecosystems while providing sustainable fish and wildlife recreational and commercial opportunities.
 Land acquisition is one of many ways the department has worked to meet this mandate, resulting in the creation of 33 wildlife areas and nearly 500 water access areas around the state.

 WDFW now provides active management for more than one million acres of public land and nearly 500 water access areas to sustain wildlife habitat and public recreation for current and future generations.